 It’s 2020, and you’re still into heel drops?
-You’re a decade late, but better late than never, as they say.
+You’re a decade late, but better late than never, as the saying goes.

 What exactly happened over a decade ago?
 The era of barefoot or minimalist running, that’s what.

-The whole movement was based on the notion that running barefoot – or in minimalist footwear – was healthy.
-It is ironic, however, that the ‘barefoot’ concept led to the creation of new running shoe categories – which was the exact opposite of actually running barefoot.
+The whole movement was based on the notion that running barefoot – or the act of running in minimalist footwear – was healthy.
+It is ironic, however, that the ‘barefoot’ concept led to the creation of new running shoe categories – which was the exact opposite of barefoot running intentions.

+Ah, the irony of it all.
 Several footwear categories were created to address different levels of minimalism.
-Vibram mimicked the anatomy of the human foot for its ‘Five-Fingers’ series.
+Vibram mimicked the anatomy of the human foot with its ‘Five-Fingers’ series.
 Others started selling zero-drop sandals.
 The rest adopted a middle-ground and marketed zero or low-drop running shoes.

-Brands like Nike were ahead of their times with the ultra-flexible ‘Free’ assortment and they ended up selling container-loads of those products.
+Brands like Nike were ahead of their times with the ultra-flexible ‘Free’ assortment.
+As one would expect, they shipped container-loads of those products.

-But if you’ve read the article so far and haven’t the faintest idea of what was just said, here’s a short primer on heel ‘drops.’
+If you’ve made it so far and (still) haven’t the faintest idea of what was just said, here’s a brief primer on heel ‘drops.’

-Every running shoe has a foam midsole, and the said midsole has a certain thickness.
+Every running shoe has a foam midsole, and the said midsole has a certain thickness throughout its length.
 For example, if you were to measure the front with the caliper, you’ll get a certain number in millimeters, say, 20 mm.
 In the rear, the midsole could be 30 mm.

 A heel drop is nothing but the difference between the forefoot and rearfoot midsole thickness.
 In this case, 30 mm – 20 mm = a 10 mm drop.
-Similarly, a 20 mm forefoot and a 24 mm rear would mean that running shoe has a 4 mm heel to toe drop.
+Similarly, a 20 mm forefoot and a 24 mm rear would mean that the running shoe has a 4 mm heel-to-toe offset.

 And why is this spec perceived to be important?

-A lower drop running shoe is thought to promote a more ’natural’ gait.
-As in, if barefoot running is zero drop, why should running shoes be stacked higher towards the rear?
+A lower drop running shoe is thought to promote a more ‘natural’ gait.
+The logic being, if barefoot running is zero drop, why should running shoes be stacked higher towards the rear?

 A low heel-to-drop design is also associated with forefoot and midfoot striking.
-The logic is that having a lower rear stack allows the foot to land forward rather than striking the heel edge first.
+The logic is that having a lower rear stack allows the foot to land forward rather than scraping the heel first.

-This, of course, is debatable.
-A video of elite runners racing a marathon in higher drop (8 mm+) shoes will often show them landing full-contact instead of heel striking.
+That, of course, is debatable.
+A video of elite runners racing a marathon in higher drop (8 mm+) shoes will often show them landing full-contact instead of rearfoot striking.
 As they say, it’s the runner and not the shoe.

-It is safe to say that the barefoot running boom also vilified rearfoot landings.
-However, there is no scientific evidence linking it to decreased bio-mechanical efficiency or a higher risk of injuries.
+It is safe to assume that the barefoot running boom also vilified rearfoot landings.
+However, there is no scientific evidence linking it to decreased biomechanical efficiency or a higher risk of injuries.

-Midsole drops are a personal choice so maybe over time, you become comfortable with 4-6 mm drops.
+Midsole drops are a personal choice so maybe over time, 4-6 mm offsets became the preferred norm for purists.
 That said, we must point out that published heel drop specs are to be taken with a grain of salt.
 Not all shoes with the same heel offset number are the same.

 It’s also getting harder to find running shoes with a 4 mm gradient.
-Though there are solid choices like the Saucony Kinvara 11 or the Skechers GoRun Razor 3 Hyper, you’ll get access to a wider and better assortment if you’re not fixated on an exact offset number.
+Though there are solid choices like the Saucony Kinvara 11 or the Skechers GoRun Razor 3 Hyper, you’ll get access to a wider and better assortment if you’re not fixated on a specific number.

-But if you insist, here’s a curation of running shoes with a 4 mm heel-to-toe drop.
+But if you insist, here’s a curation of running shoes with a 4 mm heel-to-toe gradient.

 The list is arranged from cushioned to minimal.
-At the top, you’ll see shoes like the ultra-cushioned Fresh Foam More V2.
+The upper slots are occupied by shoes like the ultra-cushioned Hoka Bondi 7 and the New Balance Fresh Foam More.
 That’s followed by lightweight trainers and racers.
 There’s a separate section for trail running shoes as well.